Bridging the Gap between Empirical Welfare Maximization and Conditional Average Treatment Effect Estimation in Policy Learning: Computational implications

-Maximizing $\widehat{W}(\pi)$ over $\pi\in\Pi$ is, in general, a combinatorial problem (e.g., empirical set selection), which is NP-hard for many natural classes $\Pi$.
-The equivalence result shows that one can instead solve least squares on a pseudo-outcome and then back out the policy.
+Maximizing $\widehat{W}(\pi)$ over $\pi\in\Pi$ is, in general, a combinatorial problem (e.g., empirical set selection) and is NP–hard for many natural classes $\Pi$.
+The equivalence established above replaces this discrete search with empirical risk minimization under a squared loss on a pseudo–outcome, followed by the simple back–mapping $g\mapsto \pi=(g+1)/2$.
+This yields a training pipeline that is substantially easier to optimize than direct $0$–$1$ search.